PlaidCloud/website/content/en/docs/setup/production-environment/container-runtimes.md

 [Install Docker Engine](https://docs.docker.com/engine/install/) explains your options for installing this runtime.

-Docker Engine is directly compatible with Kubernetes {{< skew currentVersion >}}, using the deprecated `dockershim` component.
+Docker Engine is directly compatible with PlaidCloud {{< skew currentVersion >}}, using the deprecated `dockershim` component.
 For more information and context, see the [Dockershim deprecation FAQ](/dockershim).

-You can also find third-party adapters that let you use Docker Engine with Kubernetes through the supported {{< glossary_tooltip term_id="cri" text="Container Runtime Interface">}}
+You can also find third-party adapters that let you use Docker Engine with PlaidCloud through the supported {{< glossary_tooltip term_id="cri" text="Container Runtime Interface">}}
 (CRI).